desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 ## Setting the binding source {#source}

 The first argument to the {@link bound} function(s) is the binding **source**.
+This can take a number of forms.

-**Single property** — In most cases, the binding source is the name of a single property that will be observed on the source object.
+**Single property** — In many cases, the binding source is the name of a single property that will be observed on the source object.

-For example, `bound("name")` represents a binding that looks for a `name` property on one of the target's parent object(s), takes its value, and watches for changes.
+For example, `bound("name")` represents a binding that looks for a `name` property on one of the target's parent object(s), then takes its value and watches for changes.

 Under the hood, this upgrades the source property with a JavaScript _getter and setter_ that allow the binding (as well as any other bindings and/or observers) to handle changes transparently to the rest of the application.